swish-climate-impact-assessment/swish-climate-impact-assessment.github.com/about.md

 This is the Extreme Weather Events Database of the National Centre for Epidemiology and Population Health (NCEPH) at the Australian National University (ANU).

+The SWISH project has [a second website devoted to the high level description](http://swish-climate-impact-assessment.blogspot.com.au/).
+From that site users can explore the scope of the project.

 # Documentation

 [The Data Management Plan](/swish-DataManagementPlan.html)